alipirani88/assembly_umich/README.md

 **Steps:**

-- Pre-processing using Trimmomatic
+- Steo 1: Pre-processing using Trimmomatic
-- Assembly using Spades/Velvet
+- Step 2: Assembly using Spades/Velvet
-- Assembly evaluation using QUAST
+- Step 3: Assembly evaluation using QUAST
-- Contig reordering using ABACAS
-- Annotation using Prokka
+- Step 4: Contig reordering using ABACAS and Annotation using Prokka

 Usage: